 It begins with an incision along the bikini-line and the removal of the navel.
 Once the abdominal walls have been repositioned, the skin flap is pulled down, stretched and cut for the new naval fixture.
 The procedure is moderately invasive and requires around two to three weeks before exercise can be attempted.

 The thigh lift is performed similar to an arm lift, with the surgical incision varying in position based on where most of the skin lies.
 The butt lift does not make use of implants at all, although some can use fat harvested from other parts of the body to “fill out” the shape.
-In most cases of body contouring relating to bariatric surgery though, the simple cutting and repositioning of the skin produces satisfactory results.
+Although in most cases of body contouring related to bariatric surgery, the simple cutting and repositioning of the skin produces satisfactory results.

 Recovery varies from patient to patient.
 You will need to follow Dr. Nagy’s post-surgical care directions closely to ensure best results and prevent a prolonged recovery process.

 It will be necessary to wear post-surgical garments for a time.
 These will help reduce swelling and will make the skin better conform to the areas’ new contours.
 Bruising will also be present but will fade in time.